corefan/xenko-docs/en/manual/graphics/materials/material-attributes.md

 ![media/material-attributes-5.png](media/material-attributes-5.png)

-The following snapshot shows that the flat tessellation is adding extra triangles to the existing triangles, while the curve isn't taken into account:
+In the images below, notice how the **flat tessellation** adds extra triangles, but doesn't take the curve into account:

 | No tessellation  | Flat tessellation
 | ---------------- | -----------------